YottaDB/YDBDoc/ProgGuide/commands.rst

 * KILLing a variable that does not currently exist has no effect.
 * The KILL command without an argument deletes all currently existing local variables; in this case, at least two (2) spaces must follow the KILL to separate it from the next command on the line.
 * When a KILL argument consists of local variable names enclosed in parentheses, that "exclusive" KILL deletes all local variables except those listed in the argument.
-* KILL does not affect copies of local variables that have been "stacked" by NEW or parameter passing with the possible exception of the following: For KILL arguments enclosed in parentheses, the environment variable gtm_stdxkill enables the standard-compliant behavior to kill local variables in the exclusion list if they had an explicit or implicit (pass-by-reference) alias not in the exclusion list.
+* KILL does not affect copies of local variables that have been "stacked" by NEW or parameter passing with the possible exception of the following: For KILL arguments enclosed in parentheses, the environment variable ydb_stdxkill enables the standard-compliant behavior to kill local variables in the exclusion list if they had an explicit or implicit (pass-by-reference) alias not in the exclusion list.
 By default, this behavior is disabled.
-If gtm_stdxkill is set to 1,"TRUE", or "YES", KILL deletes a local variable unless all its names are in the parenthesized list.
-If gtm_stdxkill is not defined or set to 0 KILL operations exclude the data associated with an item if any one of its names appears in the parenthesized list.
+If ydb_stdxkill is set to 1,"TRUE", or "YES", KILL deletes a local variable unless all its names are in the parenthesized list.
+If ydb_stdxkill is not defined or set to 0 KILL operations exclude the data associated with an item if any one of its names appears in the parenthesized list.
 While non-standard, the default behavior decouples call-by-reference functions or functions using aliases from needing knowledge of the caller's parameters.
 * In conformance with the M standard, KILL of a variable joined by pass-by-reference to a formallist variable always KILLs the formalist variable when the actuallist variable is KILL'd even if the formallist variable is specified as protected by an exclusive KILL.
 * KILL * removes the association between its argument and any associated arrays.
 The arguments are left undefined, just as with a standard KILL.
 If the array has no remaining associations after the KILL \*, YottaDB can reuse the memory it occupied.
 If there are no array(s) or association(s) the KILL * happily and silently does nothing.
 * KILL * of an alias container variable is just like a KILL of an alias variable, and deletes the association between the lvn and the array.